Semantic Search: What Exactly Is It?

 Knowledge models, entities and relationships

 In further analysis steps, the content is annotated with general and relevant entities of domain-specific knowledge, which can then be used to identify relationships during the search.
 General entities can be persons, organizations or places, for example.
 By using regular expressions and a rule-based scripting language, further entities can be recognized and annotated.
 Among other things, synonyms and hyperonyms similarities are also used in the semantic search, for example "car" and "automobile" have a 100% "synonym" match.
 In contrast, the hyperonym "vehicle" would have an 80% match with the question about a car.
-Semantic research thus leads to more comprehensive and precise results.
+In this way, semantic research leads to more comprehensive and precise results.

 If the organizational structure and product structure are stored in a knowledge model, these references are also taken into account in a query.
 If the respective countries are also stored, the results - such as patent applications - can be assigned to a map.
 For example, the active ingredient acetylsalicylic acid is automatically taken into account in a query for aspirin.
 The effect of this substance, such as analgesic or anticoagulant, can also be included.